• Skip to primary navigation

 Inspiration Laboratories has a brilliant LEGO version of the Eiffel Tower you might like too.

 I have some more easy newspaper STEM Challenges if you enjoyed this activity.
-Can you make a landmark from a different country using newspaper?
+Can you make a landmark from a different country using a newspaper?

 Eiffel Tower Facts

-Did you know the Eiffel Tower was the world’s tallest building for 41 years!
+Did you know the Eiffel Tower was the world’s tallest building for 41 years?
 The Chrysler Building in New York took the crown in 1930!

-The tower is repainted every 7 years.
+The tower is repainted every seven years.

 The names of 72 French engineers and scientists are etched into the tower.